Tryliom/PhysicsEngine/documentation/blogpost.md

 Demo scenes
 ==============================================================
-## Planet Scene
+## Planet scene

 Planets orbiting around a sun, the small circles are the planets and the center one (in yellow) is the sun.

-We can see the gravitational force applied to the planets, the closer they are to the sun, the faster they go.
+You can see the gravitational force applied to the planets, the closer they are of the sun, the faster they go.
-We can spawn planets and suns by clicking on the screen with different mass.
+You can spawn planets with different masses and suns, by clicking on the screen.

 ![](images/planet.gif)

-## Trigger Scene
+## Trigger scene

-Circles, rectangles and polygons will change color depending on if they overlap, enter or exit a trigger.
+Circles, rectangles and polygons will change color depending on whether they overlap, enter or exit a trigger.

-- Yellow mean overlap
+- Yellow corresponds to on overlap
-- Green outside border mean enter
+- Green outside border corresponds to enter
-- Red outside border mean exit
+- Red outside border corresponds to exit

 You can see the quadtree in the background (square borders), it's used to optimize the collision detection.

 ![](images/triggers.gif)

-## Collision Scene
+## Collision scene

-Circles and rectangles collide with each other and adapt their velocity, position.
+Circles and rectangles collide with each other, adapt their velocity and position.
-At each collision, the shapes take on the same new color and change their inside color according to the state (enter and exit).
+At each collision, the shapes take on the same new color and change their interior color according to the state (enter and exit).

-- Green inside mean enter
+- Green inside corresponds to enter
-- Red inside mean exit
+- Red inside corresponds to exit

 ![](images/collisions.gif)

-## Gravity Scene
+## Gravity scene

-You can spawn circles and rectangles, they are attracted by a force that pulls them downwards at each frame.<br>
+You can spawn dynamic circles and rectangles, they are attracted by gravity.<br>
 You can edit the gravity force and the bounce factor of future spawned shapes.<br>
 There is a static ground that can't be moved and that will collide with the shapes.